iotcloud/Airavata-Ansible-Deployment/README.md

   - site.yml: Complete installation from scratch of all Airavata components, including dependencies.
   - airavata.yml: Airavata only updates, with cleanup of the old installation, and restart of ZooKeeper server.
   - reset_firewall.yml: An example of deleting firewall rules.
+  - single_airavata.yml: Playbook for single all_in_one airavata server update.

 2. hosts:
   - Server groups are defined.
 Each group (e.g. dbserver, apiserver, etc.) can contain multiple servers.
 Variables defined under [airavata:vars] are used for the airavatar-server.properties file.
 For example, if multiple servers are deployed of a single component, say dbserver, for load-balancing purpose, the variable db_server defined under [airavata:vars] should point to the load-balancer address of the group of servers.